 About This Interview

-Harvey Korman (1927-2008) was interviewed for three hours in Beverly Hills, CA, consisting of two parts: one-and-a-half hours with comedy partner Tim Conway, and one-and-a-half hours alone.
-Korman spoke about studying under actress Uta Hagen and talked about some of his earliest television roles.
-He spoke thoughtfully about working with several legendary comics including Danny Kaye, Lucille Ball, and Jack Benny.
-He and Tim Conway spoke in great detail about their years on The Carol Burnett Show, including descriptions of famous characters and sketches.
-They also talked about their work in recent years touring the country with their two-man stage show.
-Korman talked about headlining several short-lived series and his thoughts on being better suited as a second banana.
-Additionally he spoke about his work as a voice actor, playing "The Great Gazoo" on The Flintstones, and his feature film collaborations with Mel Brooks and Blake Edwards.
-The interview was conducted by Jennifer Howard on April 20, 2004.
+In his three-hour Archive interview, Harvey Korman (1927-2008) speaks about studying under actress Uta Hagen and talks about some of his earliest television roles.
+He recalls thoughtfully, working with several legendary comics including Danny Kaye, Lucille Ball, and Jack Benny.
+He and Tim Conway speak in great detail about their years on The Carol Burnett Show, including descriptions of famous characters and sketches.
+They also talk about their work in recent years touring the country with their two-man stage show.
+Korman describes headlining several short-lived series and his thoughts on being better suited as a second banana.
+Additionally, he speaks about his work as a voice actor, playing "The Great Gazoo" on The Flintstones and his feature film collaborations with Mel Brooks and Blake Edwards.
+Jennifer Howard conducted the interview in two parts: one-and-a-half hours with Korman and one-and-a-half hours with Korman and comedy partner Tim Conway, in Beverly Hills, CA on April 20, 2004.